tabreturn/tabreturn.github.io/_posts/2020-06-06-a_quick_intro_to_blender_creative_coding--part_1_of_3.md

 <figure>
   <img src="{{ site.url }}/img/aqitbcc01/getting-started-terminal-blender.png" class="fullwidth" />
-  <figcaption>Figure 1.5: Launching Blender from the terminal</figcaption>
+  <figcaption>Figure 1.5: Launching Blender from the terminal on Linux</figcaption>
 </figure>

 You'll be using the terminal while you develop Blender scripts.